RishitaModi/Calculator-App/README.md

 # Calculator-App
 This repository contains a simple yet powerful calculator application designed to perform basic arithmetic operations.
 The application is user-friendly and can handle addition, subtraction, multiplication, and division.
 It is built with a clean and intuitive user interface to ensure a seamless experience for users.

-Creating a calculator app using HTML and CSS is a great project to improve your web development skills.
+Creating a calculator app using HTML , CSS and JS is a great project to improve your web development skills.
 Here's a step-by-step guide on how to create a basic calculator app, following the methodology of GreatStack.

 1: Set Up the Project Structure
 First, create a new directory for your project.
 Inside this directory, create two files: index.html and styles.css